Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

-In this section, we present the digital twin framework for battery management applications and BMS design.
-First, we introduce the overall framework design.
+In this section, we present the intelligent five-tier digital twin system for battery management.
+First, we introduce the overall system architecture.
 Then, we articulate several potential applications of this digital twin in predictive and prescriptive battery analysis.